 Failing the challenge should not be a reason to go back to excessive masturbation.
 Instead, one must dwell on the feelings of regret and embarrassment usually felt after ejaculation and channel that to indulge in masturbation as little as possible.

 Women and the challenge

 Though originally intended for men, women also participate in this challenge.
-However, the challenge was made popular by a subreddit group called r/NoFap which largely comprises of men encouraging each other to quit masturbation.
+However, the challenge was made popular by a subreddit group called r/NoFap which largely comprises men encouraging each other to quit masturbation.
 Studies show that men are six times more likely to watch porn than women, making them more prone to masturbate every chance they get.

-Most women who claim to participate in the challenge do it to stay relevant with the meme culture rather than to fight addiction.
+Most women who claim to participate in the challenge do it to stay relevant to the meme culture rather than to fight addiction.
 However, recent studies show that women are as susceptible to falling into the rabbit hole of addiction as much as men.

-A large number of women who are cognizant about their addiction refuse to seek help as watching porn has largely been associated with men and they feel embarrassed to speak up.
+A large number of women who are cognizant of their addiction refuse to seek help as watching porn has largely been associated with men and they feel embarrassed to speak up.
 In such a situation, it is imperative to understand and accept that women show patterns of addiction as well and therefore should be encouraged to overcome the problem instead of being shamed for it.

-On the other hand, No Nut November challenge has been getting criticisms from women for being misogynistic as the men in the NoFap community is in some sense reducing women to sexual objects to be attained or abstained from.
+On the other hand, the No Nut November challenge has been getting criticisms from women for being misogynistic as the men in the NoFap community in some sense reducing women to sexual objects to be attained or abstained from.
 While this is a feminist perspective on an internet meme that is garnering more traffic every year, it is important to understand how women connect with it.